Steve West (podiatrist)

-Sir Steven George West (born March 1961) is a British podiatrist, the vice-chancellor, president and chief executive officer of the University of the West of England since 2008.
+Sir Steven George West FRCPodM (born March 1961) is a British podiatrist, the vice-chancellor, president and chief executive officer of the University of the West of England since 2008.
 He holds a number of national and international advisory appointments in higher education, healthcare policy and regional government.

 Career

 West trained as a podiatrist and podiatric surgeon in London, working in the NHS and private/commercial sector from 1982.
 He entered academia in 1984 as a lecturer, then senior lecturer, at The Chelsea School of Chiropody and Podiatric Medicine, The London Foot Hospital and Westminster University.
 He developed his research interests at King’s College London in the Department of Bioengineering.
 In 1990 he took up a post as Associate Dean and Head of the Department of Podiatry at Huddersfield University, and became Dean of the School of Health and Behavioural Sciences in 1992.

 In 1995 he joined the University of the West of England as Dean of the Faculty of Health and Social Care and Professor of Health and Social Care.
 In this post he merged three Colleges of Health into a new faculty, establishing one of the largest faculties of Health and Social Care in the UK.

 In 2005, Professor West became Pro Vice-Chancellor at the university, with the planning and resources portfolio.
 Then in 2006 he became Deputy Vice-Chancellor and was later appointed Acting Vice-Chancellor in August 2007.
 In May 2008 he took up post as Vice-Chancellor, at the age of 46.

 In 2018 West was criticised for claiming over £43,000 in expenses for items like chauffeur-driven car trips to London in an 18 month period.

 He is a Fellow of the Royal Society of Medicine, Fellow of the Faculty of Podiatric Medicine of the Royal College of Podiatry (FRCPodM) and Fellow of the Royal Society of Arts.